sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 ### Change in Worker
 1. No need to retrain with the minibatch data.
 2. To support SSP strategy, the worker pulls the model from PS in every `staleness_threshold` minibatch steps.
 Also, the worker needs to update the local model with the computed gradients.

+### Add Arguments for `elasticdl.train`
+1. `--asynch, default=False, help="True for asynchronous SGD, False for synchronous SGD"`
+2. `--lr_staleness_modulation, default=False, help="If True, master will modulate learning rate with staleness in asynchronous SGD"`
+3. `--ssp_threshhold, default=1, help="worker will get_model from PS every this steps."`